preethiravisankar/BITSoM_BA_25071894-fleximart-data-architecture/README.md

 ## Key Learnings

-I gained hands-on experience in handling raw data and loading clean data into relational database system.
-Also, to handle flexible data with varied attributes in NoSQL database (MongoDB).
+I gained hands-on experience in handling raw data and loading clean data into a relational database system.
+Also, to handle flexible data with varied attributes in a NoSQL database (MongoDB).
 Gained insight into how different data storage systems (RDBMS, NoSQL) work together in a real-world analytics pipeline.

 ## Challenges Faced

 1. The customer and product datasets used character-based primary keys (such as C001 and P001), while the database tables were designed with auto-incremented integer primary keys.
 The sales dataset referenced these character-based customer_id and product_id values.
 To handle this mismatch, a temporary mapping was created to link the dataset IDs with the corresponding auto-generated database IDs during data insertion.
 2. To handle rows with missing product_ids in the sales dataset, I matched the price values in the sales data with the corresponding prices in the products dataset to identify the correct product_ids.
-This approach was feasible because each product had a unique price and the dataset size was small.
+This approach was feasible because each product had a unique price, and the dataset size was small.